 This book starts with an interesting discussion of how modern mathematics differs from its past, and from what you might have learned in school.
 The second half introduces proofs and assumes you’re following along with all the exercises.
 My preference is the previous two books, but this is a good alternative for both.
 This material is also covered by the author in a Coursera course.

-For calculus I'm interested in Apostol rather than Spivak.
-I found a particularly helpful Mathematics Stack Exchange answer comparing the two.
+I found a particularly helpful Mathematics Stack Exchange answer comparing Apostol and Spivak.
 Apostol covers integration before differentiation, introduces linear algebra before multi-variable calculus, and has been particularly recommended for older students coming back to mathematics and as the best calculus book for building mathematical maturity.

 These two (and Wasserman, below) were recommended in Machine Learning: a Probabilistic Perspective:

 Highly recommended in reviews and by a colleague.
 Focuses on fundamental ideas and their application rather than equations or proofs.